chivalry/meta-python/ch_01_a_simple_project.md

 print('triangle area: ' + str(triangle.area))
 ```

-While the above code may seem trivial, I can see someone writing it if they needed to calculate regular polygon areas, well, regularly, and it's complicated enough that we'll be able to use it to create a multi-file module (i.e., package) with sub-modules..
+While the above code may seem trivial, I can see someone writing it if they needed to calculate regular polygon areas, well, regularly, and it's complicated enough that we'll be able to use it to create a multi-file module (i.e., package) with sub-modules.
 And once the code is written (and tested, to be covered later), perhaps it would be useful to others, so we should package it up as a library.
 And so that one doesn't have to be a programmer to take advantage of it, create a command line utility and a GUI app using the library.

 [Next: The Python Development Environment][2]